1 – Introduction

 Several theories in astronomical science seem to wither away upon investigation.
 Phenomena such as the Oort Cloud, dark matter, dark energy, ancient supernovas, exist only in theory.
-But why do scientists act as if they just “know” these things exist?
+But why do scientists act as if they are certain these things exist?
 It’s not because such stellar phenomena have been observed; it’s because the “theory” (mindset about gradual evolution) demands their existence.

-This might be amusing were it not for the fact that we are losing our appreciation for “the heavens. . . the skies”, which are supposed to “declare the glory of God” and “proclaim the work of His hands.”
+These misleading speculations might be amusing were it not for the fact that we are losing our appreciation for “the heavens… the skies”, which are supposed to “declare the glory of God” and “proclaim the work of His hands.”
 (Psalm 19:1, NIV) The cosmos is the “work of His hands”.
-It didn’t come together by itself.
+It’s not something that came together by itself.
 The cosmos is God’s way of reminding us of His awesome grandeur and power.
 How sad in our modern day that we are losing that wonder and appreciation of what the Almighty has done.

-Our difficulty nowadays stems from the fact that our cultural and educational heritage has convinced us that the universe is eternal, or at least has been around for untold millions and billions of years as Earth and its life forms slowly came into being.
-For the world of academia, it is essential to promote this idea. . . because there is so much that is unexplainable in gradual evolution theory.
-Thus, it’s handy to encourage the belief in great long ages of prehistory – because, of course, the presumption is, if there’s “so much time”, why then anything can happen.
+Our difficulty nowadays stems from the fact that our cultural and educational heritage has convinced us that the universe is eternal, or at least has been around for untold millions and billions of years while Earth and its life forms slowly came into being.
+For the world of academia, it is essential to promote this idea.
+There is so much that is unexplainable in gradual evolution theory that it’s handy to encourage the belief in great long ages of prehistory – because, of course, the presumption is, if there’s “so much time”, why then anything can happen.

 True enough, it is difficult for our minds to conceive of how God could have made a universe of such mind-boggling magnitude or caused starlight to arrive on Earth in just a split-second of our time.
 But if we understand that God dwells outside and beyond the boundaries of time, space, and matter, then at least we know that He is capable of doing it.
 The trouble is, we humans tend to under-estimate the power of the Almighty and forget that He is omniscient, omnipotent, omnipresent.